sahithiv888/sahithiv888/README.md

 - **Credit Card Defaulters Prediction**: A journey into the world of finance using the lens of machine learning.
 This project delves into predicting credit card payment defaults through a range of ML models, showcasing the intersection of data analysis and financial risk assessment. (https://github.com/sahithiv888/CreditCardDefaulterPrediction)
 - **Superstore Sales Forecast- PowerBI Analysis**: An adventure in unraveling sales trends and customer behaviors through interactive Power BI visualizations. (https://github.com/sahithiv888/SuperstoreSalesForecast-PowerBI)

+- **Real-Time Face Mask Detector with CNN and OpenCV**: This project is a foray into the blend of public health and technology.
+In an era where face masks have become essential, this real-time detector uses CNN and OpenCV to discern between masked and unmasked faces.
+It's a story of bridging computer vision and societal safety, contributing to the efforts against health hazards.(https://github.com/sahithiv888/RealTime-MaskDetection)

 ## 🧙‍♂️ Skills and Spells

 - 📊 **Data Analysis Tools**: Conjuring insights with Excel, Python (Pandas, NumPy, Scikit Learn, Seaborn, Matplotlib), and SQL.